 - Usually, the ECTU Research Development and Trial Planning Team will identify a new CI when they seek support from ECTU for a funding application for a clinical trial.
 The ECTU Research Development and Trial Planning Team will direct the new CI to the new CI coaching scheme page of the ECTU website. - The ECTU Research Development and Trial Planning Team will advise the ECTU clinical director about the identification of a new CI at the weekly ECTU Portfolio Management meeting, or by email. - If ECTU agrees to support the new CI's funding application and the new CI accepts the offer of a coach, the Research Development and Trial Planning Team will tell the new CI to contact the ECTU clinical director, who will meet the new CI. - The new CI will be given the opportunity to identify potential coaches from the ECTU CAG and express their order of preference (if any).
 The ECTU clinical director should ensure that due consideration is given to inequalities, diversity, and inclusion. - The ECTU clinical director will approach the potential coach(es) in the new CI's order of preference.
-Once a coach is identified, the ECTU clinical director then introduces the coach and the new CI by email. - The coach sets up the first meeting with the new CI. - Thereafter, the new CI takes the lead in organising meetings. - The coach should be engaged during bid development for the clinical trial and included as a coapplicant (in recognition of their time commitment to coaching and other contributions during the trial).
+Once a coach is identified, the ECTU clinical director then introduces the coach and the new CI by email. - The coach sets up the first meeting with the new CI, and discusses and agrees the frequency of future meetings. - Thereafter, the new CI takes the lead in organising meetings. - The coach should be engaged: - o during bid development for the clinical trial, - o included as a co-applicant (in recognition of their time commitment to coaching and other contributions during the trial), - invited to the Trial Planning Team meetings during the start-up phase (retaining awareness from agendas and minutes may be sufficient to monitor progress), and - invited to the Trial Management Group meetings for awareness of trial progress and any issues that arise (retaining awareness from agendas and minutes may be sufficient to monitor progress).